 The Blind Dog Halo helps pets with vision loss to safely navigate the space around them.
-Lightweight, flexible halo for blind dogs comes attached to comfortable harness/vest.
+Lightweight, flexible halo for blind dogs comes attached to a comfortable harness/vest.
 Teach your blind dog to be more independent.
 Halo warns your pet of nearby obstacles, instead of bumping into the wall or tripping over furniture.
 The halo provides a barrier between your dog and the object, safely guiding your pet around the house.
 Build confidence while allowing your dog to participate in normal activities.

-Assist pets with blindness and changes in vision caused by: SARDS, glaucoma, cataracts, retinal disease, trauma, and diabetes.
+Assist pets with blindness and changes in vision caused by SARDS, glaucoma, cataracts, retinal disease, trauma, and diabetes.

 - Builds Confidence in Blind Pets

 - Allows pets with poor vision to safely map their surroundings.

 - Halo comes attached to harness or vest, depending on dog’s size.

 - Allows dog to navigate spaces without bumping head.

 Some breeds are more prone than others to develop cataracts: Boston Terrier, Cocker Spaniel, Golden Retriever, Maltese, Old English Sheepdog, Poodle, Samoyed, Schnauzer, Siberian Husky, Yorkshire Terrier.
 Glaucoma is more prevalent in Bouvier des Flandres, Shih Tzu, Siberian Husky.

 Go to this Blind Dog Halo blog post for more information.